HardenChris/reading-notes/code_301/read_02.md

 - Render comes first

-- render > React updates DOM abd refs > componentDidMount
+- render > React updates DOM and refs > componentDidMount

 **What is the very first thing to happen in the lifecycle of React?**